GMOD/jbrowse-components/packages/jbrowse-cli/README.md

   -n, --name=name                  [default: New Default Session] Give a name for the default session -t, --tracks=tracks              Track id or track ids as comma separated string to put into default session

-  -v, --view=view                  View type in config to be added as default session, will be guessed on default, i.e
+  -v, --view=view                  View type in config to be added as default session, i.e LinearGenomeView,
-                                   LinearGenomeView, CircularView, DotplotView
+                                   CircularView, DotplotView.
+                                   Must be provided if no default session file provided

   --configLocation=configLocation  Write to a certain config.json file.
 Defaults to location/config.json if not
                                    specified